logicalicy/bootstrap-rails-devise-marionette/README.md

 # Bootstrap Rails Devise Marionette App

 Rails web application with Devise authentication, Marionette client and Bootstrap styling.
+Clone this project to quickly kick start a web application for a pet project or hackathon.

 ## Screenshot